PPL-IIITA/ppl-assignment-ism2015002/README.md

 Principal of programming language assignment  by **Prof Rahul Kala**  submited by Swapnesh Narayan Azad ISM2015002
 ## Operating System
-Tested in linux mint
+Tested in linux mint and Windows
 ## Installation
 Open the Directory where the file are not present initially after executing commands file will be generated.In the terminal execute **jar files** by using command
-1. change to directoy where file are extracted ie /Question 1  ,
+1. change to directoy where file are extracted ie /Q1  ,
 2. execute <i>java -jar Q1.jar</i> to get output in terminal  ,
 3. execute <i>cat output1.txt</i>  ,
-4. change to directory /Question 2  ,
+4. change to directory /Q2  ,
 5. execute <i>java -jar Q2.jar</i> to get output in terminal  ,
 6. execute <i>cat output2.txt</i>  ,

 ## Output
 Output is stored in **output1.txt** and **output2.txt** file in the same directory